strimzi/proposals/06x-new-kafka-roller.md

 - unable to get the `Pod Status` for the pod
 - the pod has `Pending` status with `Unschedulable` reason
-- the pod has container status `ContainerStateWaiting` with `CrashLoopBackOff` or `ImagePullBackOff` reason If none of the above is true but the node is not ready, then its state would be `NOT_READY`.
+- the pod has container status `ContainerStateWaiting` with `CrashLoopBackOff` or `ImagePullBackOff` reason

+If none of the above is true but the node state is `NOT_READY`.

 #### High level flow diagram describing the flow of the states
 ![The new roller flow](./images/06x-new-roller-flow.png)